Salvation Army Data Breach Affects Thousands of Individuals

 If you believe your personal information may have been compromised in this breach:

-• Carefully review any notice or communication you receive from Salvation Army.
+• Carefully review any notice or communication you receive from Salvation Army and enroll in free credit monitoring services.

 • Monitor financial accounts and credit reports for signs of identity theft.